 Lake Michigan College (LMC) has served Southwestern Michigan for over fifty years.
-The College officially offers one baccalaureate degree in Energy Production and Distribution and 40 distinct programs of study at the Associate Degree level and prepares students for a wide variety of other academic majors through its Associate in Arts and Associate in Science transfer degree options.
+The College officially offers one baccalaureate degree in Energy Production and Distribution Management and 35 distinct programs of study at the Associate Degree level and prepares students for a wide variety of other academic majors through transfer degree options.
+The College also offers 34 certificate programs.